node-apn/node-apn/doc/apn.markdown

 ### notification.alert

-The value to specify for `payload.apns.alert` can be either a `String` or an `Object` as outlined by the payload documentation.
+The value to specify for `payload.aps.alert` can be either a `String` or an `Object` as outlined by the payload documentation.

 ### notification.newsstandAvailable
 ### notification.contentAvailable